-- LRT and preliminary Bus Rapid Transit (BRT): These routes will provide frequent service at all times.
-Local bus connections will integrate with LRT stations.
+- LRT Network: These routes will provide frequent service at all times.
+Bus connections will integrate with LRT stations.

 In response to the guiding principles in the Transit Strategy, the new Bus Network has a number of different route types that will help meet the various types of travel needs throughout the city.